jimthompson5802/connection_solver/README.md

 ## Additional Resources
 * Todd, et al, _Missed Connections: Lateral Thinking for Language Models_, 2024, https://arxiv.org/abs/2404.11730

+* Doyle, C., _LLMs as Method Actors: A Model for Prompt Engineering and Architecture_, 2024, https://arxiv.org/abs/2411.05778

 * Merino, et al, _Making New Connections: LLMs as Puzzle Generators for The New York Times' Connections Word Game_, 2024, https://arxiv.org/abs/2407.11240

 * Weights and Biases, _GPT - Connections_, demonstration of automating the testing of Connect Puzzle Solver and using WandB to track the results, https://github.com/wandb/connections